strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

     head: {
       favicon: favicon,
     },
-    // Add a new locale other than en
+    // Add a new locale, other than 'en'
     locales: ['fr', 'de'],
     // Replace the Strapi logo in the main navigation
     menu: {